Resident Guide to Winter Weather

 Important Contacts

 Call Public Works at 604-270-8721 to report problems on City property.
-For other emergency contacts, see Who to Call in an Emergency.
+For emergencies, see Who to Call in an Emergency.